 It’s electronically connected to the lens’s focus motor, but it works pretty responsively; the autofocus speed was reasonably fast on the seven-hour two cameras I used and my Sony A6300.

 So the autofocus motor works silently.

-Let’s see about image quality.
-There’s great sharpness; we can be fairly pleased with the sharpness of this lens.
+There’s excellent sharpness; we can be pretty pleased with the edge of this lens.

 It’s more than good enough for everyday use.

-It puts up quite a plucky resistance; there’s not too much flaring, although we see some flashes and lowered contrast levels when bright lights on.
+It puts up quite a plucky resistance; there’s not too much flaring, although we see some flashes and lowered contrast levels when bright lights are on.